MicrosoftDocs/learn/learn-pr/azure/introduction-to-microsoft-defender-iot/includes/2-what-is-microsoft-defender-for-iot.md

 - Use the workflows, training, and tools you've spent years building for your SOC team and apply them to IoT/OT security.

-Specifically, integrating Defender for IoT and Microsoft Sentinel helps SOC teams to detect and respond faster during the entire attack timeline, enhancing communication, processes, and response time for both security analysts and OT personnel.
+Specifically, integrating Defender for IoT and Microsoft Sentinel helps SOC teams to detect and respond faster during the entire attack timeline.
+The Defender for IoT and Microsoft Sentinel integration can enhance the communication, processes, and response time for both security analysts and OT personnel.
 Microsoft Sentinel workbooks, analytics rules, and SOAR playbooks help you monitor and respond to OT threats detected in Defender for IoT.

 ### Workbooks in Microsoft Sentinel